mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 This section is thematically parallel with Abram and Lot separating in [Genesis 13:1-13](https://biblia.com/bible/esv/genesis/13/1-13).
-Abram had also become wealthy, and the land couldn't support him and Lot.
+Abram had also become wealthy, and the land couldn't support both him and Lot.

 > <sup>2</sup> Now Abram was very rich in livestock, in silver, and in gold. <sup>3</sup> And he journeyed on from the Negeb as far as Bethel to the place where his tent had been at the beginning,